 AALR is a 501(c)(3) non-profit organization that has served African Americans in the western suburbs of Chicago since 2000.

-AALR has a history of supporting the success of African-Americans in the western suburbs of Chicago while partnering with all community stakeholders for the well-being of all.
+For 20 years, AALR has a history of supporting the success of African-Americans partnering with community stakeholders for the well-being of our beloved community.
 Read more about AALR's history by clicking here.

 In late 2017, AALR started researching opportunities to partner with an organization that supported Chicago youth.
 After contacting several organizations, a decision was made to partner with Metropolitan Family Services-Calumet Office (MFSC).